Klortho/tree-chart/work.md

 # Queue

-* Separate out, and test, the word list utilities
+* Strategy:
+    * Get default TreeChart options into a separate module, without much real data yet, integrated with config1, and tested
+    * Then TDD: start the demo index.html page, and develop as needed to make it work.

-* randomly change the colors
+* randomly change the colors and/or other style attributes
 * slow motion
-* add a key with:
+* add a "legend" with:
     * current state
-    * description of shortcuts
+    * description of keyboard shortcuts

 # Current work